mykhakos/FreshPointSync/docs/source/product_page_hub/init_hub.rst

 .. note::
     The ``scan`` method execution depends on the ID range and the chosen processing strategy.
 The larger the range, the longer the execution time.
-    Scanning for a default range of 1 to 1000 with a step of 1 may take up to 12 minutes.
+    Initial scanning with a default ID range of 1 to 1000 with a step of 1 may take up to 10 minutes.

 Accessing Pages
 ---------------

-The pages in the hub can be accessed using the ``pages`` attribute.
+The pages in the hub can be accessed using the read-only ``pages`` attribute.
 This attribute is a dictionary where the keys are the page IDs, and the values are the corresponding page objects.

 .. code-block:: python